-The big employers of Health Information Technicians are hospitals, with almost 70,000 employed.
+The biggest employers of Health Information Technicians are hospitals, with almost 70,000 employed.
 Physicians offices employ almost 40,000, but jobs are available in all organizations that collect a large amount of medical information.
-While they don’t hire Health Information Technicians in great numbers, pharmaceutical manufacturers, insurance brokers, and other professional, scientific and technical services, tend to offer the best-paid positions.
-If this position sounds like one for you, keep an eye out for these job titles, or a mixture thereof:
+While they don’t hire Health Information Technicians in great numbers, pharmaceutical manufacturers, insurance brokers, and other professional scientific and technical services, tend to offer the best-paid positions.
+If this position sounds like one for you, keep an eye out for these job titles:

 - Medical Records Clerk